-Last updated on May 24, 2022 at 04:15 pm
+Last updated on May 30, 2023 at 01:38 pm

-So, if you’re considering taking your internal communications strategy mobile, this blog will be a great resource to show you all the ways a mobile app like theEMPLOYEEapp can let you be more strategic when crafting campaigns.
-If you have already taken that step, I hope this blog gives you some great ideas for making the most out of your employee app.
+So, if you’re considering taking your communications strategy mobile, this blog will be a great resource to show you all the ways a mobile app like theEMPLOYEEapp can let you be more strategic when crafting campaigns.
+And if you’ve already taken that step, I hope this blog gives you some great ideas for making the most out of your employee app.

 The beauty of a mobile app for employees compared with email is that you can create a fully immersive experience.
 Apps allow you to use embedded video, audio, pictures, carousel banners, and various document types.
 This opens up the possibilities of how you can create and share content, which means you can ensure your messages have the greatest possible impact.

-FOR EXAMPLE: Bad news from the CEO shouldn’t be sent out in a written post with no control over the tone.
+EXAMPLE: Bad news from the CEO shouldn’t be sent out in a written post with no control over the tone.
 It should be a video where you see the emotion and hear their authenticity.

 While internal communications should always be the one steering the strategy, that doesn’t mean you have to be the single voice for all messages.
 An app like theEMPLOYEEapp has a permission structure that allows you to give specific posting permissions to other individuals across your organization.
 This builds trust in the message because it always comes from the subject matter expert.

-EXAMPLE 1: Our client NFI has opened up publishing rights to 450 leaders and managers to improve the localization of content.
+EXAMPLE: Our client NFI has opened up publishing rights to 450 leaders and managers to improve the localization of content.
 This helps the internal comms team focus on top-down and corporate-level messaging.

-BONUS: Internal comms pros are always strapped for time!
+BONUS TIP: Internal comms pros are always strapped for time!
 A mobile communication app helps you empower your trusted contacts in other departments (like HR) to share their messages themselves.
 But like we said before, you can control who they can share messages with and what folders they can post in.

-Mobile really makes it easier to build towards a campaign strategy.
+Mobile makes it easier to build a campaign strategy.
 Your update can live in your PDF newsletter, its own post (perhaps a quick video), in a banner, and you can have a Q&A session calendar invite all through one platform that your frontline has access to.